Bo Granath: Biography and career

-For the 1970 season, Bo Granath purchased two Yamahas for the 250 and 350cc classes.
-In his first 250cc race in France, he immediately became sixth, but also second Yamaha driver behind factory driver Rodney Gould.
-He finished the season with a ninth place in the 250cc class.
+For the 1970 season, Granath purchased two Yamahas for the 250 and 350cc classes.
+In his first 250cc race in France, he immediately became sixth, but also second Yamaha driver behind factory rider Rod Gould.
+He finished the season ranked ninth in the 250cc class.
 The Husqvarna was still not reliable, but it did bring him the Swedish title in the 500cc class.

-The opening race of the 1971 season, the Austrian GP, went very well, with a fifth place in the 350cc class and a sixth place in the 250cc class.
+The opening race of the 1971 season, the Austrian Grand Prix, went very well, with a fifth place in the 350cc class and a sixth place in the 250cc class.
 Granath finished seventh in the 350cc class.
-Also in the 500cc class, it went better now that the Husqvarna remained intact a little more often: he became 15th.
-It was the season in which the 500cc two-stroke engines became stronger, but it was Kawasaki H 1 500 Mach IIIs and Suzuki T 500s that set the tone.
-Giacomo Agostini was still supreme with his MV Agusta 500 3C.
-Granath scored the first World Championship points for Husqvarna in the 500cc class during theTT van Assen, in which he finished eighth behind.
+Also in the 500cc class, it went better now that the Husqvarna remained intact a little more often: he finished 15th.
+It was the season in which the 500cc two-stroke engines became stronger, but it was the Kawasaki H1R and Suzuki TR500 that set the tone.
+Giacomo Agostini was still supreme with his MV Agusta 500 Three.
+Granath scored the first World Championship points for Husqvarna in the 500cc class during the Dutch TT, in which he finished eighth behind.

-A new 500cc engine appeared in 1972: drivers discovered that a lightly drilled Yamaha TR 3 was a good weapon to beat the 500cc machines due to its manoeuvrability and low weight.
-After the two Agustini and Alberto Pagani MV Agustas, Bruno Kneubühler and Rodney Gould took third and fourth place in the championship with these machines.
-However, the Huqvarna from Bo Granath was now very reliable.
-He even had to cross away from a few results and became fifth in the world championship.
-In the GP of Austria and the GP of Sweden, he achieved his only podium places.
+A new 500cc engine appeared in 1972: riders discovered that a Yamaha TR3 was a good weapon to beat the 500cc machines due to its maneuverability and light weight.
+After the two MV Agustas of Agostini and Alberto Pagani, Bruno Kneubühler and Rodney Gould took third and fourth place in the championship with these machines.
+However, the Granath's Husqvarna was now very reliable.
+He even had to cross away from a few results and finished fifth in the world championship.
+In the Austrian and Swedish Grand Prix races, he achieved the only podium results of his career.

-With the arrival of the factory Yamaha TZ 500 and the König by Kim Newcombe, it was difficult in 1973 to score points in the 500cc class.
+With the arrival of the factory Yamaha TZ500 and the König by Kim Newcombe, it was difficult in 1973 to score points in the 500cc class.
 Granath also often dropped out and scored only 12 points.

 In 1974, the Husqvarna was definitely no longer fast enough to score points.
 Granath only dropped out once but remained scoreless.
-From that moment he started driving fewer and fewer GPs.
-Remarkably, he started in three classes in 1975 in the TT van Man, a race that in the meantime was boycotted by almost everyone because of the dangerous circuit.
-In the 1976 season, Bo Granath scored his last World Cup points: he finished ninth in the 350cc GP of Yugoslavia.
+From that moment he started driving fewer and fewer Grand Prix races.
+Remarkably, he started in three classes in the 1975 Isle of Man TT, a race that in the meantime was boycotted by almost everyone because of the dangerous circuit.
+In the 1976 season, Bo Granath scored his last World Cup points: he finished ninth in the 350cc Yugoslavian Grand Prix.
 In 1977 he became Swedish champion in the 750cc class.